-- A K Mrs. Kristen McPeek, McPeek.Kristen@lexington.k12.oh.us - L-Z Mrs. Whitney Eibon, Eibon.
-Whitney@lexington.k12.oh.us
+- A K Mrs. Kristen McPeek, McPeek.Kristen@lexington.k12.oh.us - L-Z Mrs. Whitney Eibon, Eibon, Whitney@lexington.k12.oh.us activities and individual conferences.

-Counselors assist students in the college selection process.
-Beginning in the junior year, students are instructed as to the appropriate sequence of activities they need to follow to identify colleges that match their needs.
-Counselors present information through large group assemblies, classroom guidance activities and individual conferences.
 Students learn how to access materials that include computer search programs, college guidebooks, catalogs, and videos.
 These are available in the Student Services Office.
 Students are also provided opportunities to attend the annual college fair in mid-September to visit with college representatives who come to our campus each fall.
 Every senior will be required to meet with their counselor to help guide them through the college application process.